Walcot Hall

-It is constructed of limestone ashlar in 2 storeys with attic with a rectangular floor plan of 9 by 5 bays and a Collyweston stone roof.
+The house is constructed of limestone ashlar in two storeys plus attic with a rectangular floor plan of nine bays by five and a Collyweston stone slate hipped roof.
 It stands in some 120 acres of wooded parkland as part of a 1400-acre agricultural estate.
+In the grounds are two temples by William Henry Ansell.
+The stables, north lodge and associated structures are Grade II listed.